 Most people with celiac disease don’t know what to do, besides eat gluten free, after their diagnosis.
 This article discusses celiac disease monitoring and helps you understand the next steps in the process, and how to figure out the effectiveness of the gluten-free diet in people with celiac disease.
 This post was originally sponsored by imaware™ and contains affiliate links.
 No information in this article should be misused as a substitute for medical advice or diagnosis from your doctor or health care provider.
 Please view my disclosures.

-After my doctor diagnosed me with celiac disease more than seven years ago, I hate to admit that I was clueless on what to do next.
+After my doctor diagnosed me with celiac disease more than seven years ago, I was clueless on what to do next.

-“Follow a strict gluten-free diet,” and “Seek out the help of a nutrition professional,” are the only two “prescriptions” my primary care and GI doctor gave me.
+“Follow a strict gluten-free diet,” and “Seek out the help of a nutrition professional,” are the only two “prescriptions” my primary care and GI doctors gave me.

 This left me alone to face a scary disease and life-changing diet.

 I’m still learning new things every day, and I still make mistakes all the time.
-To err is human … and I am as human as they come.
+To err is human, and I’m as human as they come.

 I previously wrote about how to get tested for celiac disease in this article, and detailed a bit about how the imaware at-home celiac disease test works.

 Today, however, I want to focus on the “what’s next” part of your celiac disease diagnosis.

 If your test came back positive for celiac disease, chances are your doctor told you to implement a gluten-free diet, and, if you’re lucky, he or she also told you to seek out a bit of nutrition support.
 It’s pretty much cut and dry for them; it’s not so cut and dry for you.